taboola/react-mint/README.md

 **inline** : boolean (default : false)

 Controls whether or not the tooltip is rendered at the current location in the DOM.
 Use this flag if for whatever reason you do not wish to use portals or something constrains you to render the tooltip in the DOM at the same location in the React DOM.
-Please note, the tooltips utilize absolute positioning so if you use inline, the DOM element wrapping the tooltip should have absolute or relative positioning in order to 'capture' the tooltip
+Please note, the tooltips utilize absolute positioning so if you use inline, the DOM element wrapping the tooltip should have absolute or relative positioning in order to 'capture' the tooltip.
+This will automatically become true if the tooltip has no ancestor TooltipPortal and an explicit portalId is not given

 **style** : object